Aline Rougier

 Aline Rougier is a French scientist in the field of solid state chemistry and materials science.

 Biography

-Rougier completed her PhD in 1995 under the supervision of Claude Delmas at University of Bordeaux, before completing two post-docs in battery materials.
+Rougier was born in 1968.
+She completed her PhD in 1995 under the supervision of Claude Delmas at University of Bordeaux, before completing two post-docs in battery materials.

 She has been an editor of Solar Energy Materials & Solar Cells since 2011.

 She was previously Director of Research at Laboratoire de Réactivité et Chimie des Solides.

 Her work appeared on the cover of Journal of Materials Chemistry C in 2020.